 Students must maintain a cumulative GPA of 3.0 or better.
-Failure to do so will result in the student being placed on academic probation by the College of Nursing.
+Failure to do so will result in the student being placed on academic probation and notified by the Associate Dean of Academic Affairs for the College of Nursing.

 Repeating Courses in the College of Nursing